Elsharaky/Number-Theory/README.md

 # Number Theory
-This repository for essential number theory laws and methods.
+This repository for essential number theory laws and methods

 ## Modular Arithmetic